 - Upgrade on arrival, subject to availability

-- Continental Breakfast for up to two in-room guests per bedroom, in restaurant
+- Full Breakfast for two guests per bedroom, in restaurant

 - $100 USD Equivalent Resort/Hotel credit, to be utilized during stay (not combinable, not valid on room rate, no cash value if not redeemed in full)